-Shave ice is a popular and refreshing sweet indulgence on a hot day in Hawaii.
-After chasing the twenty plus feet waves in the unsettled winter waters of the Pacific, most surfers cool the heat in their veins from the fearsome adventure by gulping spoonfulls of this delicacy.
-They get more hydrated through the flavored frosty water, aka shave ice, quenching cravings and thirst, both at the same time.
+Shaved ice is a popular and refreshing sweet indulgence on a hot day in Hawaii.
+After chasing the twenty plus feet waves in the unsettled winter waters of the Pacific, most surfers cool the heat in their veins from the fearsome adventure by gulping spoonfuls of this delicacy.
+They get more hydrated through the flavoured frosty water, aka shaved/shave ice, quenching cravings and thirst, both at the same time.

-It is like ice cream, but much lighter.
+Shaved ice is like ice cream, but even lighter than a sorbet.

 Japanese treat in hot climate

 Literally swimming across the Pacific with the Japanese who migrated to Hawaii in the 20th century, shave ice refreshed these pineapple and sugar cane farm workers in the islands’ hot climate.
 The workers would have it as a special treat on their day off.
 Shaving from a block of ice with their sharp tools they poured a juice or syrup over that frosty delicacy.
 Later, as they moved from farms to other businesses, some opened grocery stores, where shaved ice was first commercially sold in the US.

 The two most visited islands of the Hawaii string, Oahu and Maui, both hive with shaved ice options today.
 I have scouted the most popular ones and found my favourite.
 If you plan traveling to Hawaii, check this review and do not waste your time trying just average spots, go to the best!

 Best shaved ice purveyors in Hawaii